 So, is a certified CPA the same as a licensed CPA?
 Well, be careful if you only plan to pass the CPA Exam and apply for a certification in a two-tier state.
 Because in many states, you still can’t call yourself a “CPA” if you haven’t met the work experience requirements and don’t have the CPA license or permit to practice.

 In the late 1990s to early 2000s, some state boards decided that the public might be misled into thinking that CPA certificate holders are equally good at auditing and attestation.
 That is, they were concerned that the public didn’t understand the difference between accountants who held the CPA certificate vs license.
 Since both license and certificate holders could hold themselves out as CPAs in the past in some states, there was no way for the public to differentiate the two.

 Therefore, certain state boards enacted rules to disallow CPA certification holders from presenting themselves as CPAs, while others stripped away the two-tier system altogether to avoid confusion.

 So basically, here’s a recap:

 CPA candidates must pass the CPA Exam and meet all work and experience requirements to get the CPA license or permit to practice in a one-tier state.
 So in a CPA non-two-tiered state, they don’t have a CPA certificate.

 In the two-tier states, CPA candidates can get a CPA certificate after passing the exam.
 And once they meet the work experience requirements, they can get a CPA license.

 So then, what are the states that have a two-tier CPA system?
-Here’s a list of the states and jurisdictions that still use the two tiers.
+Here’s a list of the states and jurisdictions still using the two tiers.
 I’ve included some comments that might be useful to international CPA candidates trying to find the right jurisdiction.

 Alabama only allows candidates who are U.S. citizens or are legally allowed to be in the United States to sit for the CPA Exam.
 Candidates must have a Social Security Number (SSN).
 Plus, Alabama does not participate in the international exam program.